What to Bring to the SAT and What Not to Bring

 We’ll talk about what to bring to the SAT for certain and some not so obvious things that might come in handy.
 Make sure your bag is packed and ready to go so you can focus on performing your best—and not on tracking down a pencil sharpener!

 First things first: what must you bring to the SAT?
-Here are the four essentials you cannot afford to forget on test day:
+Here are the three essentials you cannot afford to forget on test day:

 #1: Admission Ticket

-You must print out your admission ticket and bring it to the testing center.
-A paper copy of your ticket is 100% necessary for admission—you can't show it on your cell phone, tablet, etc.
+If possible, print out your admission ticket and bring it to the testing center.
+A paper copy of your ticket is strongly preferred for admission.
+However, if necessary you can show it on your cell phone, tablet, etc.

 To print it out, log into your College Board account and click on "Print Admission Ticket."